ChuckGl/tfdeux/README.md

 # Setup python virtual environment.
 Required for Bookworm.
 See link for more: https://www.raspberrypi.com/documentation/computers/os.html#python-on-raspberry-pi
 python3 -m venv .venv && source .venv/bin/activate && pip install -r requirements.txt

+NOTE: The below steps MAY not be required with the November 19 2024 or newer versions.
 # Link virtual environment to system-level lgpio package.
 The lgpio package in combination with rpi-lgpio replaces RPi.GPIO in bookworm.
 The lgpio package is managed using apt which is not supported in virtual environments.
 This gets around that issue for now.
 ln -s /usr/lib/python3/dist-packages/lgpio.py $VIRTUAL_ENV/lib/python3.11/site-packages/lgpio.py
 ln -s /usr/lib/python3/dist-packages/lgpio-0.2.2.0.egg-info $VIRTUAL_ENV/lib/python3.11/site-packages/lgpio-0.2.2.0.egg-info